-Relationship managers should neither accept cash nor deliver cash, nor other stores of value such as travellers' cheques, to anyone.
+5.7 Relationship managers should neither accept cash nor deliver cash, nor other stores of value such as travellers' cheques, to anyone.
 A client should be required to deposit or withdraw cash at the counter of a recognised bank that is at least subject to local supervision.
-In extremely rare circumstances where this is not possible, there should be a documented policy and procedures in relation to the handling of cash by relationship managers.
+In extremely rare circumstances where this is not possible, there should be a documented policy and procedures in relation to the handling of cash and other stores of value by relationship managers.
 Such transactions should be reported upwards within the firm's UK structure and consideration given to informing the firm's nominated officer.